Let our experienced staff guide you through your legal questions.

-Christy Thompson Ibrahim, the owner of the firm, has been an attorney at the firm since 1998.
-She is a graduate of Brigham Young University and the University of Washington School of Law.
+Christy Ibrahim, the owner of the firm, has been an attorney at the firm since 1998.
+She has undergraduate degrees in English and in Psychology from Brigham Young University, and earned her J.D. from the University of Washington School of Law.
 She had a brother with Down Syndrome, and her mother, Margaret-Lee Thompson, started the King County Parent Coalition.
-She has taught Disability Law at the UW Law school for over 10 years.
+She has taught Disability Law at the UW Law school for over 15 years and was inducted into the Public Interest Law Association's Hall of Fame at the UW Law school.
 She is the editor or co-editor of three disability law textbooks.
-She recently completed a term on the board of the Arc of Washington, and she was inducted in to the Public Interest Law Association's Hall of Fame at the UW Law school.
+She is a certified mediator, having completed her training at the University of Washington.
 Christy's favorite part of her practice is meeting with clients and their families.
-Christy gives presentations on guardianship, special needs trusts, special needs planning, and special education; please contact us if you would like her to speak to your group.
+Christy gives presentations on guardianship, special needs trusts and special needs estate planning; please contact us if you would like her to speak to your group.

 Corinne joined the firm in 2019.
-She has a B.A. in Art History and Curatorial Studies from Brigham Young University, and obtained her J.D. and an LL.M. in Taxation from the University of Washington School of Law.
+She has a B.A. in Art History and Curatorial Studies, and obtained her J.D. and an LL.M. in Taxation from the University of Washington School of Law.
 Corinne’s favorite part of her practice is meeting with clients and learning their stories, which is why the people-centered practice of estate planning and guardianship law called to her.
-Corinne’s interest in disability law stems from sister Laina, who lives with mental health disabilities.
+Corinne’s interest in disability law stems from her sister Laina, who lives with mental health disabilities.
 When not working, Corinne looks for opportunities to volunteer.
 Corinne’s past volunteer experiences include several years of volunteering at the Utah County Crisis Line, and one year with the UW Law Tribal Public Defense Clinic at the Tulalip Tribal Court.
 Her current commitments include an annual ten day trip to rural Alaska, where she prepares tax returns for native Alaskan villagers.
 Corinne loves working with people from a variety of backgrounds, and applies warmth and compassion to the practice of law.